Joshokelola/StudyNotes/ITP 401/World Wide web for information.md

 Example of 3-tier architecture is: Web based geographic data processing

 ## Organisation of documents in a web site
-- Web site - this is a
+- **Web site** - this is a server computer on the internet that contains one or more web presentations or documents.
+-